samelody/components/README.md

 - `Core`: core feature component.
 - `SquareLayout`: a collection of layouts be laid out as square.
-- `RatioImageView`: a collection of layouts be laid out as square.
+- `RatioImageView`: A ImageView widget maintains an aspect ratio based on either width or height.

 ### IDEA